 On the left-hand side pane, you can write your cpp code.
 Alternatively, you can copy the example code and paste it in the left-hand side pane as shown in the following diagram:

-Once you have copied the example code and pasted it in the left-hand pane, as shown in Figure 2.6, look for the Run button on the Upper-left corner of the page (the Run button looks like the one shown in Fig. 2.6).
-You can also select the compiler you would like to use.
-For this example, I have chosen C++ 11.
-Once you select the Run button, you should be able to see the instantiated versions of the template function swap() on the right-hand pane, similar to the following:
+Once you have copied the example code and pasted it into the left-hand pane, as shown in Figure 2.6, locate the Run button in the upper-left corner of the page.
+The Run button appears as illustrated in Figure 2.6.
+You can also select the compiler you wish to use.
+For this example, C++ 11 has been selected.
+After clicking the Run button, the instantiated versions of the function template swap() are displayed in the right-hand pane.
+This display is similar to what is shown below.

-As shown in Figure 2.7, the compiler has instantiated two different versions of the swap() template function, one with the int type data and the other with the double type data.
-This is just another way of examining what the compiler generates against our template function code.
-The observation is similar to what with have observed previously using other tools.
-So, the compiler implicitly generated two different versions of the function template in this program.
-However, it is also possible to explicitly direct the compiler to instantiate function template.
-In the next section, we will see how to do that.
+As shown in Figure 2.7, the compiler has instantiated two different versions of the swap() function template.
+One uses the int type.
+The other uses the double type.
+This provides another way to examine the code generated by the compiler for our function template.
+The observation is consistent with what we have seen earlier using other tools.
+In this program, the compiler has therefore implicitly generated two distinct instances of the function template.
+However, it is also possible to explicitly instruct the compiler to instantiate a function template.
+In the next section, we will examine how to do that.

 Explicit instantiation

-In explicit instantiation of template functions, we explicitly instruct the compiler to create an instance of the template function at that point rather than waiting for the template function to be called from somewhere.
-Let us see this in the following example.
-We will first look at the header file:
+In explicit instantiation of function templates, we instruct the compiler to create an instance of the template function.
+This happens at a specific point.
+This is done instead of waiting for the function template to be invoked elsewhere in the program.
+Let us examine this concept using the following example.
+We will first look at the corresponding header file.

 #ifndef __H_EXPLICIT_INST__